osisoft/OMF-Developer-Companion-Guide/docs/index.rst

 and so on.)
 Rather, it is based on an abstract message type, where a message consists of a set of key / value pairs, called the header, and a binary payload, called the body.
 OMF messages can thus be constructed using any message protocol that defines headers and bodies.
-For up-to-date information about the specific binary protocols currently supported by OSIsoft systems, consult the Qi and PI Connector Relay documentation.
+For up-to-date information about the specific binary protocols currently supported by OSIsoft systems, consult OSIsoft Cloud Services (OCS) and PI Connector Relay documentation.

 The OMF specification (located `here <http://omf-docs.osisoft.com/en/v1.0/>`_) is generic in that it does not specify a particular back-end system.
 The information in these topics represent a companion to the OMF specification that